app-man/LoginEasy/README.md

 =========

 LoginEasy is a simple web solution to create login and session controller for your projects.
 LoginEasy is implemented using ruby on rails 4 and provides user login, signup and session management for your web app.
-Please find the demo at http://shopeasyse.herokuapp.com/
+Please find the demo at http://shopeasyse.herokuapp.com/ .
+The app page is at http://app-man.github.io/LoginEasy/

 Clone to the repo LoginEasy by either typing from the terminal